-- 1. Locate Identify quarantined users at System > Status > Active Users. - 2. the guarantined user and click on the username link.
+- 1. Locate Identify quarantined users at System > Status > Active Users. - 2. the quarantined user and click on the username link.
 The user page opens, showing a number of options. - 3.
-Click Disabled to disallow a user from authenticating. - 4.
-Click Quarantined to leave a user in a quarantined state.
-The Quarantined option is enabled only if the user is already quarantined.

-- 5. Click Save Changes. - 6.
+Click Disabled to disallow a user from authenticating. - Click Quarantined to leave a user in a quarantined state.
+The Quarantined option is enabled only if the user is already quarantined. - ONOTE: PPS assigns quarantined users to the quarantined role, regardless of their log in realm. - 5.
+Click Save Changes. - 6.
 To re-enable previously quarantined or disabled users, select Authentication > Auth.
-Servers > Select Server > Users and click the link for the given user.

-- 7. Click Enabled to release the user from quarantine. - 8.
+Servers > Select Server > Users and click the link for the given user. - NOTE: You can also disable users from this location. - 7.
+Click Enabled to release the user from quarantine. - 8.
 Click Save Changes.